Arad, Israel: Transportation

 Arad is reached by Highway 31, which connects it with Beersheba to the west, and the Dead Sea to the east.
 It has two junctions within Arad's municipal area—the Arad Junction (within the city itself, with Road 3199), and the Tel Arad Junction (with Highway 80).
 The local Road 3199 connects Arad with Masada, but does not connect to the road next to the dead sea (Highway 90).
 It is therefore the only way to get to Masada's western side.

 Arad's airfield, first used during the music festival of 1994, is located south of the city, and serves domestic flights according to demand.
 In May 2017, a new railway line to Arad via Kuseife was approved.
 The line will connect to the existing Beersheba-Dimona rail line at Nevatim.
 Its terminus will be adjacent to the central bus station.

 Arad Central Bus Station, once located on the corner of Yerushalayim Street and Yehuda Street was closed due to a legal battle between the municipality and the Egged Bus Cooperative.
 A new station was subsequently built with five platforms and a park and ride lot.

-Until 2007 the municipal buses were served by Egged Bus Cooperative.
-But in 2007 Ministry of Transport and Road Safety decided to give the Negev zone tender to Metropoline.
-Since 01/06/2007 Municipal bus lines are served by Metropoline.
-Inter City Buses in Arad are served by the Egged Bus Cooperative and Metropoline.
-A multitude of inter-city bus routes are served by the main station, two more inter-city Haredi routes which leave from the north, as well as five inner routes (1, 2, 3, 11, 12).
+Until 2007 all of the buses in Arad were served by Egged Bus Cooperative.
+But in 2007 Ministry of Transport decided to give most of the Negev bus lines to Metropoline.
+Since 1st of June 2007 Internal bus lines are served by Metropoline.
+Inter City Buses in Arad are served by the Egged and Metropoline.
+A multitude of inter-city bus routes are served by the main station, eight more inter-city Haredi routes which leave from the east, as well as five inner routes (1, 2, 3, 11, 12).
 The municipal and inter-city routes are :